UK-born Richard Wright has a common tale – boy meets girl. The girl just happened to be Swedish.

 “I did both for a while, delivering post in the morning and giving English lessons in the afternoons,” he recalls.
 “And that worked out okay.”

 Richard Wright.
-Photo: Private
+Photo: Supplied

 But as warmer weather rolled around again, business with Berlitz slowed to a trickle, and then vanished entirely for the summer.